 Revival of Mark Medoff Play Ran for 77 PerformancesToday, May 27, 2018, Children of Lesser God plays its final performance on Broadway.
-Since beginning previews on March 22, 2018, followed by an opening night on April 11, 2018, this first ever Broadway revival of this play by Mark Medoff has been running at Studio 54 eight times a week.
-The show has been nominated for just one Tony Award, that for the lead actress Lauren Ridloff, a deaf performer making her Broadway debut.
+Since beginning previews on March 22, 2018, followed by an opening night on April 11, 2018, this first ever Broadway revival of this play by Mark Medoff has been running at Studio 54.
+The show has been nominated for just one Tony Award, for lead actress Lauren Ridloff, a deaf performer making her Broadway debut.

 At that reading, Leon took her aside and asked her to play the part.
 According to a recent interview, Ridloff says that for her, using her actual voice at a climactic moment in the piece was the most difficult hurdle for her.
 Prior to beginning work on this play, she hadn’t used her voice since the age of 13.
 Now a mother of two and a teacher, Ridloff dove headfirst into her new career as an actress, performing character work and learning the motivations of her role.

 Lauren Ridloff Earned a Tony Award Nomination for Her Performance

 While the show itself didn’t earn particularly good reviews, and no other Tony recognition was given besides her nomination (which is still pending), the critics all recognized Ridloff’s star power and true accomplishment.
 When this show first premiered on Broadway in 1980, the show was not only nominated for, but won, three Tony Awards: those for Best Play, Best Actor in a Play for John Rubinstein as James Leeds, and the Tony Award for Best Actress in a Play for Phyllis Frelich as Sarah Norman.

 While the show did market itself as the most accessible show ever on Broadway, due to its incorporation of supertitles into the actual scenic design, the use of an app for the hard of hearing, in addition to the traditional ASL interpreter at select performances, the overall audience appeal proved to be limited.
 Over the run, the show brought in an average of 34.79% of its gross potential.
 The average paid admission was $53.59, and the audience capacity averaged out to 80.42%.